ppost0/ppost0/README.md

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [patrickpost000@gmail.com](mailto:patrickpost000@gmail.com)
-* 🧠  I'm learning Javascript, HTML, & CSS
+* 🧠  I'm learning FullStack Javascript
 * ⚡  I love movies and video games~

 ### Skills